mehmet-engineer/mehmet-engineer/README.md

 <strong>Linux User, Computer Vision Enthusiast, AI Researcher</strong>
 </p>

-As a robotics software engineer, with 5 years of experience, I specialize in computer science, robotics, software solutions, data analysis, and technical writing.
-My expertise spans various programming languages, office tools, allowing me to deliver innovative solutions.
-I succeeded in various competitions such as Teknofest Unmanned Aerial Vehicles finalist, Digital Technologies in Industry team captain, Artificial Intelligence Competition Turkey 6th place and best presentation award.
-The robotic system I developed was supported by TUBITAK.
-I realized my graduation thesis on AI supported ROS-based robotic arm with autonomous grasping ability.
+As a R&D Robotic Software Engineer, with 4 years of experience, I specialize in robotics, computer science, and software development, offering innovative solutions to complex problems.
+My expertise covers a wide range of programming languages and tools, data analysis, AI techniques, and technical documentation.
+I completed my graduation thesis on AI supported ROS-based robotic arm with autonomous grasping ability.
 I gave lectures as an instructor on Udemy.
-I am working as a Robotic Software Engineer in a robot technologies company in the research and development department.
+I am currently working as a Robotic Software Engineer in a robot technologies company in the research and development department.

 I am an advanced Python and C++ developer, Robotics expert, Control Software engineer, Linux user, Computer Vision enthusiast and Artificial Intelligence researcher.